Social Security Agreement between Australia and Malta - Frequently Asked Questions

 Maltese legislation requires minimum insurance periods to qualify for benefits.
 Under the Agreement, periods of working life residence in Australia are treated as insurance periods in Malta to meet these minimum insurance period requirements.

 All claimants for Australian pensions need to meet all qualifications (e.g. age and residence) required for that pension under Australia's social security laws.
 Australian pensions are also means tested, that is, income and assets tests are applied, and whichever produces the lower rate is used for assessment.
-Centrelink has information about the current income and assets tests limits.
+The Department of Human Services website has information about the current income and assets tests limits.

-Australian pensions in Malta will be based on the person’s period of ‘Australian Working Life Residence’ [this is the period between age 16 and Age Pension age].
-A full pension, subject to the means-test, is payable to a person with 25 years ‘Australian Working Life Residence’.
-For example, under the Agreement, a man who has lived in Australia from age 30 to age 50 (ie 20 years) may, at age 65, be paid 20/25ths of a means-tested Australian age pension in Malta.
+Australian pensions in Malta are based on the person’s period of ‘Australian Working Life Residence’ [this is the period between age 16 and Age Pension age].
+For claims made since 1 July 2014, a full pension, subject to the means-test, is payable to a person with 35 years ‘Australian Working Life Residence’.
+For example, under the Agreement, a person who has lived in Australia from age 30 to age 50 (i.e. 20 years) may, at pension age, be paid 20/35ths of a means-tested Australian Age Pension in Malta.
 A minimum of 12 months of Australian Working Life Residence is normally required.

-Under the Agreement, when a pension is paid overseas at a proportional rate, only the same proportion of any contributory Maltese pension received is counted as income for the income test.
+Under the Agreement, when a pension is paid outside Australia a concession may apply on the proportion of any contributory Maltese pension received which is counted as income for the income test.
 This also applies to pensions granted without the assistance of the Agreement.

 Non-contributory Maltese pensions (generally only paid in Malta) are disregarded from the normal Australian income test.

-This agreement contains provisions that maintain the rate of Australian pension paid, under the Agreement, to people when they visit or depart Australia temporarily for up to 26 weeks.
-The rate will no longer change immediately a person visits or departs Australia, as happened under the previous agreement, but instead will remain consistent for the first 26 weeks of any temporary visit or departure.
+This Agreement contains provisions that maintain the rate of Australian pension paid, under the Agreement, to people when they visit or depart Australia temporarily for up to 26 weeks.
+The rate will not change immediately a person visits or departs Australia, but instead will remain consistent for the first 26 weeks of any temporary visit or departure.

-The amount of Maltese pension payable will be determined under the legislation of Malta, and is generally based on the periods of insurance completed in the Maltese social security scheme.
+The amount of Maltese pension payable is determined under the legislation of Malta, and is generally based on the periods of insurance completed in the Maltese social security scheme.

-People living in Australia can lodge claims for Australian and Maltese pension with any Centrelink office.
+People living in Australia can lodge claims for Australian and Maltese pension with any Centrelink Customer Service Centre.

 People living in Malta can lodge claims with any office of the Maltese Department of Social Security.